draios/onprem-install-docs/4.0.0/migration.md

         deploy.go:1730] postgres db init finished correctly

-3. Ensure that collector block for the new agent connections is enabled.
+3. Ensure that the collector block for the new agent connections is enabled.
 If successful, you will see the following:

         deploy.go:1560] toggled collector block to true: Accepting new agent connections is OFF

-   Under the hood, Installer run this HTTP request to API to block new agent connections:
+   Under the hood, Installer sends the following HTTP request to the API to block new agent connections:

         HTTP GET /api/admin/agents/new/connections?block=true